Chad Reed: 2004

-In 2004 Reed won the 2004 AMA 250cc Supercross series, battling with Kevin Windham, Michael Byrne and Tim Ferry with Reed earning 10 victories for the season.
+In 2004 Reed won the 2004 AMA 250cc Supercross series, battling with Kevin Windham, Michael Byrne, and Tim Ferry with Reed earning 10 victories for the season.

 Reed finished 2nd to Carmichael in that year's motocross season.

 2005

-2005 marked the much-anticipated entry of James Stewart to the 250cc class alongside Reed and Carmichael.
-Each scored multiple wins making for an exciting season but again it was Carmichael winning the championship with 7 wins over Reed in 2nd with 5 wins and Stewart in 3rd with 3 wins.
+2005 marked the entry of James Stewart to the 250cc class alongside Reed and Carmichael.
+Each scored multiple wins.
+Carmichael won the championship with seven wins, Reed was in second with five wins, and Stewart was in third with three wins.

 2006

-In 2006 Reed was again very competitive despite suffering a level three shoulder separation in mid-season which hampered his ability to compete to his highest ability.
-Going into the final event of the season, Reed and Carmichael were tied for the points lead, making the 2006 season the closest AMA Supercross championship in history.
-Reed took third place that night to Carmichael's second, narrowly losing the 2006 AMA Supercross title to Carmichael by only two points.
-Reed won 2 races that season.
-Reed was in 2nd in the AMA Nationals until he had to withdraw from the Nationals after the Millville round, citing the recurrent shoulder injury.
+In 2006, despite suffering a level three shoulder separation mid-season, Reed remained highly competitive.
+His injury, however, hindered his ability to compete at his highest level.
+In the final event of the season, Reed and Carmichael were tied for the points lead, resulting in the closest AMA Supercross championship in history.
+Reed secured third place that night, while Carmichael took second place, resulting in Reed narrowly losing the 2006 AMA Supercross title to Carmichael by only two points.
+Throughout the season, Reed won two races.
+Reed's shoulder injury resurfaced, causing him to withdraw from the Nationals after the Millville round, where he had held second place.

 2007

-For 2007 Reed announced his plans to leave the factory Yamaha team to form his own private team, similar to Jeremy McGrath in the past.
-Obtaining support from Yamaha, The San Manuel Band of Mission Indians, Thor and Nike, even brought in McGrath's former team manager Larry Brooks to spearhead the new effort, dubbed L&M Racing.
+In 2007 Reed announced his plans to leave the factory Yamaha team to form his own private team, similar to Jeremy McGrath in the past.
+Obtaining support from Yamaha, The San Manuel Band of Mission Indians, Thor, and Nike, even brought in McGrath's former team manager Larry Brooks to spearhead the new effort, dubbed L&M Racing.
 Reed took 1 win for the season and finished 2nd in the title chase to James Stewart Jr.

 2008

-In 2008 Reed won 9 out of 14 races in the AMA Supercross season to edge out Kevin Windham and win the AMA Supercross title for the second time.
+In 2008 Reed won nine out of 14 races in the AMA Supercross season to edge out Kevin Windham and win the AMA Supercross title for the second time.
 This was a season full of great battles with Reed duking it out against Davi Millsaps, Kevin Windham, and Josh Hill for race wins, with Reed, in the end, winning the championship by 13 points over Kevin Windham.

 2009

 Reed joined team Rockstar Makita Suzuki for the 2009 season.
-Reed battled hard with his rival James Stewart Jr. during the 2009 AMA supercross championship, with the pair coming to blows on more than one occasion.
+Reed battled hard with his rival James Stewart Jr. during the 2009 AMA Supercross championship, with the pair coming to blows on more than one occasion.
 He narrowly lost the title to Stewart by 4 points.
 Reed won 3 races this season.

 Reed elected to race the 2009 motocross season after a 2-year hiatus.
-He won the AMA Motocross Championship at round ten, out of the 12 round series.
+He won the AMA Motocross Championship at round ten, out of the 12-round series.
 He also won the Monster Energy Triple Crown Championship during the motocross season.
 He won 5 out of the 12 races in this season.